oriches/Simple.Wpf.Terminal/README.md

 The control supports theming and there are a couple of example themes supplied in the Simple.Wpf.Terminal.Themes project.

+Currently we support the following .Net versions:

+Supported versions:

+	.NET framework 4.0 and higher,

-This control is available as a [nuget package](http://www.nuget.org/packages/Simple.Wpf.Terminal/).
+This library is available as a nuget [package] (https://www.nuget.org/packages/Simple.Wpf.Terminal/).

 Examples of usage: